Beamline for Schools Competition

 The shortlisted teams win a cosmic-ray detector for their school (introduced for the first time in 2016), a BL4S t-shirt for each team member, and for some, the chance to visit a nearby physics laboratory.
 All participants in BL4S will receive a BL4S certificate.

 The winning teams selected will then travel together to CERN to perform their experiment.
-So far, 10 teams have seized this thrilling once-in-a-lifetime opportunity!
-In 2014, the winning teams came from Greece and the Netherlands; in 2015, Italy and South Africa; in 2016, Poland and the U.K.; in 2017, Italy and Canada; and in 2018, India and Philippines; and in 2019, Netherlands and USA; and in 2020, Switzerland and Germany; in 2021 Italy and Mexico; in 2022 Egypt, France and Spain; in 2023, Pakistan, The Netherlands and the US .
+So far, 12 teams have seized this thrilling once-in-a-lifetime opportunity!
+In 2014, the winning teams came from Greece and the Netherlands; in 2015, Italy and South Africa; in 2016, Poland and the U.K.; in 2017, Italy and Canada; in 2018, India and Philippines; and in 2019, Netherlands and USA; and in 2020, Switzerland and Germany; in 2021 Italy and Mexico; in 2022 Egypt, France and Spain; in 2023, Pakistan, The Netherlands and the US .

 For more information about the competition and latest updates, please visit the BL4S website.